ray-project/ray/doc/source/rllib/rllib-checkpoints-and-exports.rst

-Assume you would like to serve your trained policy(ies) in production and would therefore like to use only the RLlib Policy instance, without all the other functionality that normally comes with the Algorithm object, like different ``RolloutWorkers`` for collecting training samples or for evaluation, including RL environment copies, etc..
+Assume you would like to serve your trained policy(ies) in production and would therefore like to use only the RLlib Policy instance, without all the other functionality that normally comes with the Algorithm object, like different ``RolloutWorkers`` for collecting training samples or for evaluation (both of which include RL environment copies), etc..

-In this case, it would be quite useful if you had a way to restore just the Policy from either a Policy checkpoint or an Algorithm checkpoint (which contains the Policy checkpoint).
+In this case, it would be quite useful if you had a way to restore just the Policy from either a Policy checkpoint or an Algorithm checkpoint, which - as we learned above - contains all its Policies' checkpoints.

 Here is how you can do this: